All Episodes

 Hey, thanks for having me on.

-Because you know, this is really just in my opinion, it's the tip of the iceberg.
+I wanted to talk about everything happening with Sam Bankman-Freed and FTX because, you know, this is really just, in my opinion, it's the tip of the iceberg.

-Uh, I'm dealing with some things from another company that has run the exact same scam, stealing money from investors, funneling them to their other businesses, promising everything with cryptocurrency is secured, and then you find out that none of it is even happening.
+I'm dealing with some things from another company that has run the exact same scam, stealing money from investors, funneling them to their other businesses, promising everything with cryptocurrency is secured.

-Look, when we've discussed crypto, um, I've explained that I have friends that are really deep into it.
+Look, when we've discussed crypto, I've explained that I have friends that are really deep into it.

 And I always knew it was going to be a big risk.